 THINK YOU’RE DOING YOUR PART BY RECYCLING?

 Think again: Much of the plastic dropped in recycling bins isn’t even recycled.
 In 2014, 22% of PET plastic collected for recycling was exported out of the United States.
 Why?
 Our facilities can’t keep up: Plastic production surged from 15 million tons in 1964 to 311 tons in 2014—an increase of more than 2,000 percent.
+Currently, 300 million tons of new plastic is produced annually—and less than 10% is recycled.

-Also, as oil prices fluctuate, so too does the price of plastic.
+As oil prices fluctuate, so too does the price of plastic.
 When those markets are depressed, virgin plastic becomes far cheaper to buy than recycled.
 In addition, many plastic products degrade each time they’re processed—unlike metal or glass, which can be perpetually recycled—making them progressively less valuable.

 Without a profitable market in which to sell it, it’s not cost-effective for many recycling companies to process plastic—so they sell it to other countries at a loss.
 In 2011, China imported nearly half of America’s plastic waste.